Endpoint Agent

 What is Visibility Mode?

-When Visibility Mode is enabled (Control Panel > Devices > Settings), the Coro Agent generates events and sends notifications to end users, but no automatic remediation (such as quarantine or process kill) is performed.
+Enabling Control Panel > Devices > Settings > Visibility Mode causes the Coro Agent to generate events and send notifications to end users, but it does not perform automatic remediation (such as quarantine or process kill).

 What should I do if my existing antivirus on the device is preventing the installation of Coro?